Recipe

 How to make lemon drizzle cake – recipe

 Although I love all my recipes similarly, this lemon drizzle cake has a unique area in my coronary heart – feedback shows it’s long gone down a storm with everybody from a mums and infants organization in Hackney to a grasp patissière in Paris – mainly, I suspect, due to the fact the ratio of effort to effects is skewed so closely within the prepare dinner’s favor.
-Fluffy but deliciously sticky, it’s a right crowd pleaser.lemon drizzle cake
+Fluffy but deliciously sticky, it’s a real crowd pleaser.lemon drizzle cake

 Prep 20 min